apache/spark/TESTING.rst

 Below are the steps you need to take to set up your virtual machine in the Google Cloud Platform.

-1. The next steps will assume that you have configured environment variables with the name of the network and virtual machine, project ID and the zone where the virtual machine will be created
+1. The next steps will assume that you have configured environment variables with the name of the network and a virtual machine, project ID and the zone where the virtual machine will be created

     .. code-block:: bash